-If you need to create a stationary keyframe where the camera position does not change, you add a Hold transition.
-This is available in the Edit group on the Animation tab.
+If you need to create a stationary keyframe in which the camera position does not change, you add a Hold transition.
+This is available for the selected keyframe in the Animation Timeline pane.

 You can update an existing keyframe by interactively editing within the Keyframe drop-down list.
 In the Edit group on the Animation tab, expand the Keyframe drop-down list to view all keyframes and their respective transitions and times.